-Cylinders are classified as either single-acting or double-acting.

-5.7 Cylinders
+B

+spring loaded

+unloaded

+Non-return valve

+shut-off valve

+Shut-off valve and pilot-controlled non-return valve

+pilot-controlled non-returned valve
-Single acting cylinders just have one port, i.e. only the full piston surface can be pressurised with hydraulic fluid.
-These cylinders are returned either by the effect of external forces - indicated by the symbol with the open bearing cap - or by a spring.
-The spring is then also drawn into the symbol.

-Double acting cylinders have two ports for supplying either side of the piston with hydraulic fluid.
+5.7 Cylinders Cylinders are classified as either sing gle-acting or double-acting.
+Single acting cylinder Single acting cylinders just have one port, i.e. only the full piston surface can be pressurised with hydraulic fluid.
+These cylinders are returned either by the effect of external forces - indicated by the symbol with the open bearing cap - or by a spring The spring is then also drawn into the symbol. single acting cylinder, return by external force single acting cylinder, with spring return single acting telescopic cylinder Single acting cylinder Double acting cylinder hydraulic fluid.
+It can be seen from the symbol for a d that the piston area is greater than th ler with a through piston rod shows that these double-acting cylinder by the two line ratio is 2:1.
+Like single-acting telescopic cylinde pistons located one inside the other. ider with end position cushioning, the double-acting cylinder with through piston rod differential cylinder double-acting telescopic cylinder double-acting cylinder with single end position cushioning double-acting cylinder at both ends with end position cushioning at both ends double acting cylinder with adjustable end position cushioning

-Double acting cylinder

-It can be seen from the symbol for a double acting cylinder with single piston rod that the piston area is greater than the annular piston surface.

-Conversely, the symbol for the cylinder with a through piston rod shows that these areas are of the same size (synchronous cylinder).

-The symbol for the differential cylinder can be distinguished from that for the double-acting cylinder by the two lines added to the end of the piston rod.
-The area ratio is 2:1.

-Like single-acting telescopic cylinders, double-acting ones are symbolized by pistons located one inside the other.

-In the case of the double-acting cylinder with end position cushioning, the cushioning piston is indicated in the symbol by a rectangle.